HassenIO/hassen.io/content/posts/2024/10/spam-assassin-as-a-service.md

 ## Take away

 This was really fun because I learned what makes an email a Spam.
-It's a nice and cheap internal solution, but I can imagine that a scale service if Spam-detection-as-a-service is much more complex.
+It's a nice and cheap internal solution, but I can imagine that a large scale service of Spam-detection-as-a-service is much more complex.

-Also SpamAssassin is not bullet proof.
-But again, this is a nice first step for teams that send emails in big volumes and don't want to be marked as spams.
+SpamAssassin is not bullet proof.
+But again, this was a nice first step for teams that send emails in big volumes and don't want them to be marked as spams.

----
+Other solutions involve specialized SaaS applications or using LLMs to categorize messages, but those solutions can quickly get expensive depending on the emails volume.

-Cheers,
+See you soon.

 Hassen